ByronDDelpinal/support-local-akron/README.md

 ## Known Issues

-You would be amazing if you submitted a PR to fix any of these!

-- The photo uploader isn't working on the "Get Listed" form.
-- There are no tests.

 ### Things That Aren't Issues But Annoy Me

 - The CSS is a one-file disaster and doesn't use a pre-processor.